The Importance of Marathon Training Nutrition - Why Marathon Diet is The Hidden Secret to Marathon Success

 Though carbohydrates are in many foods, you should concentrate on eating mainly whole grains, fruits, vegetables, and low-fat dairy products to receive the most nutritious carbohydrates.

-Moreover, you should eat an amount every day based on your body weight.
-You can determine the recommended amount by multiplying your weight in pounds by 3.2, or your weight in kilograms by 7.
+You can determine the recommended amount of carbs in grams by multiplying your weight in pounds by 3.2, or your weight in kilograms by 7.

 This makes it all very complicated though.
 I would not recommend that you go into painstaking detail to try and match those exact measurements.
 But do keep in mind that for great marathon nutrition you'll need plenty of whole grains, fruit, vegetables and low-fat dairy products.
 Each day, every day.

-Secondly, marathon nutrition centers on protein.
+Secondly, marathon nutrition should center on protein.
 Though it is a myth that protein alone enhances muscular bulk, it is still necessary for muscle growth and repair.

 It is especially important during marathon training and other high-exertion activities that cause muscular "wear and tear".

-In contrast, good protein sources include lean meat, fish, eggs, poultry, and low-fat dairy products.
-Tofu, nuts, and dried beans work well as snacks.
+Good protein sources include lean meat, fish, eggs, poultry, and low-fat dairy products.
+Tofu, nuts, and dried beans work as well.

 To obtain your daily protein intake, you multiply your weight in pounds by 0.6 or your weight in kilograms by 1.3 to yield the number of protein grams to be eaten each day.
 You should try to get that much protein into about 3-5 servings per day.